develephant/coronium-core-docs/docs-src/docs/server-modules/mongo.md

 ## aggregate

 Performs aggregation operation based on the pipeline commands.
-By default returns a cursor, or __nil__ and an error (see options).
+By default returns a cursor, or __nil__ and an error.

 ```lua
 collection:aggregate(pipeline)